top of page

 Please write a check payable to the University Guild indicating on the check memo line, that it is for the Scholarship Fund.

-Scholarship aid to Northwestern women started in 1907.
-In the 2023-24 school year The University Guild presented six $1,000 scholarships.
-Click on this link to start your contribution to the Scholarship Fund.
+In the 2024-25 school year The University Guild presented six $1,000 scholarships.

 © 2023 by The University Guild